Arctic policy of the European Union: Between 2016–2022

 The number of countries interested in the Arctic region has risen dramatically in recent years.
 This increases the risk of turning the Arctic into a geopolitical battleground, putting the EU's interests at risk.
 In many places of the Arctic, military action has increased in tandem with rising interest in Arctic resources and transport routes.
 The EU is dedicated to maintaining a secure, stable, sustainable, and prosperous Arctic, which must remain a low-tension zone characterised by peaceful multilateral cooperation.
 The EU Council recognised the relevance of environmental concerns and climate change for security and defense in its conclusions on climate and energy diplomacy from January 2018, as well as the necessity for close cooperation with partner nations and international organisations.

+The last Arctic strategy document published by the EU was done in October 2021; this communication is called "A stronger EU engagement for a peaceful, sustainable and prosperous Arctic".

+The European Union has had three main goals since 2016 with its Arctic policies: